AlbertWan/stim300_deprecated/drivers-imu_stim300/service_mode/README.md

     P - Add linefeed

-Save setup as dfl
+Save setup as dfl then Exit minicom, and enter again in hex display mode:

-Exit Setup
+    sudo minicom -H

-The stim300 will send the standard datagram, which will appera as a lot of gipperish.
+The stim300 is in normal mode and will reapeatidly send the standard datagram.
-In order to enter servicemode you must frist set the terminal emulation to ANSI:

-    Ctr-a t
-    A - terminal emulation: ANSI

-Make sure the Backspace key send stays as BS
 Enter service mode: write "SERVICEMODE" and press enter

     SERVICEMODE

 Clear the screen:

-    Ctr-A c
+    Ctrl-A c

+If the incomming datagram feed stopped it means you enter service mode sucsessfully.
+While in service mode the stim 300 will comunicate with asci characters.
+Exit minicom and enter in normal ASCI mode:

+    Ctrl-A x
+    sudo minicom

 Write ? and press enter, and the STIM300 should send info about available commands

     ?

-If minicom dont add linebreak on the output from the stim300, restart minicom.
-To exit Minicom when in terminal mode press 'Ctrl-A' to get a message bar at the bottom of the terminal window and then press 'X'.
+This will show a list on available commands including how to go back to normal mode.